sheehui/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">
 :information_source: **Note:**
-You may refer to our [Client Window Commands](#43-client-window) to learn more about what you can do after executing `view`.
+You may refer to our [Client Window Commands](#43-client-window) to learn more about what you can do after executing our `view` command.
 </div>

 Allows you to open the client window to access all data on your specific chosen client.
 Once in this window, you can see